3d-t/3d-t.github.io/README.md

 # 3D-T: Spacetime monitoring and control

-This is the website for a plaform for integrating the Internet of Things, Machine learning and Digital Twins.
-It includes the following functionality:
+This is a website for a new platform for integrating the IoT, Machine learning and Digital Twins for time-based and location-based data.
+The platform is under active development and includes the following functionality:

 * Importing JSON and CSV data sources.
 * Connecting to IoT devices and platforms.